Invictum/serenity-reportportal-integration/README.md

 **Processors**

-All step processors available out of the box may be observed in `com.github.invictum.reportportal.processor` package.
+All step processors available out of the box may be observed in `com.github.invictum.reportportal.extractor` package.
 For now following processors are available:
 - `StartStepLogger` logs all started steps.
 - `FinishStepLogger` logs all finished steps.
 Log level depends on step results.